railwayapp/nixpacks/README.md

 2. Build an image from app source code `nixpacks build ~/path/to/source --name my-app`
 3. Run the image `docker run -it my-app`

-_Note: Docker must be running ana available locally to use Nixpacks_
+_Note: Docker must be running and available locally to use Nixpacks_

 # Language Support